First, deep breathe and have faith that there is help for you while you are about to enter an unpredictable journey in your life.

 Talk to the Experts: If you are anything like me there is only so much reading I can do and my learning increase exponentially when I can have an interactive conversation with another person!
 Speak with local experts; perhaps your family member’s neurologist would be a good place to start.
 If you are able to attend the appointments, make sure you go to them prepared with questions, comments or concerns about your loved one’s health.
 Make sure that you have a doctor whom you like and trust, having a medical professional in your corner will be an undisputed asset as the disease progresses.

-Talk to family/friends/neighbors: You are going to need help.
+Talk to family/friends/neighbours: You are going to need help.
 Full stop no questions asked, anyone that has a family member with Alzheimer’s will need help if not for your loved one but for yourself!
-Tell your friends, family and neighbors about what is going on as not only will they be a shoulder to cry on, they will be able to help you: maybe with an extra meal, keeping extra sets of eyes on the neighborhood for your loved one wondering or watching your loved one so you can have a night off.
+Tell your friends, family and neighbours about what is going on as not only will they be a shoulder to cry on, they will be able to help you: maybe with an extra meal, keeping extra sets of eyes on the neighbourhood for your loved one wondering or watching your loved one so you can have a night off.
 If you are experiencing feelings such as embarrassment, inadequacy or denial about your loved ones diagnosis I was implore you to seek help and process those feelings.
 In my experience, denial of the dieses is the worst and scariest reaction.
 With these families, keeping this information to themselves, for a host of reasons, has created an exponentially harder time for themselves and loved ones to function.
-And trust me, your doorman or neighbor has noticed something just isn’t right so you’re kidding no one.
+And trust me, your doorman or neighbour has noticed something just isn’t right so you’re kidding no one.

 Take Care of Yourself: Remember, you don’t have to do it all!
 Caregivers often forget to take care of themselves.
 They get so caught up in all the things needing to be done for the one they love, that they fail to see they still have needs too.
 If you want to be able to give your loved one the best care you can, you need to be eating properly, sleeping well, and taking time to get away for a few hours to relax and enjoy yourself.
 If you feel that your loved one can’t be left alone, remember that respite care is available to you.